 The results were confirmed by several clinical studies, In 2012, a Thailand group compared the efficacy and safety of the 24 weeks application of 3% minoxidil lotion (MNX) versus combined 3% minoxidil and 0.1% finasteride lotion (MFX) in men with AGA.
 Results show the MFX group had significantly greater improvement than the MNX group in the amount of hair regrowth, and no side effect was reported (see the details of this study below, study 2).

 In 2009, an Iranian group compared the therapeutic effects of topical finasteride gel and tablet in treatment of male pattern hair loss, and found that the therapeutic effects of both finasteride gel and finasteride tablet were relatively similar to each other ( (see the details of this study below, study 3).

 Topical Finasteride Side Effects:

 Table below shows the drug-Related Adverse Experiences for oral finasteride 1 mg (Propecia) after one year use in a large clinical study (Nearly 2000 participants).
 This is the data submitted and reviewed by FDA when Propecia was approved.
-As shown, the side effects of taking 1mg finasteide daily is slightly higher than the placebo group (Read the more detailed finasteide side effects here)
+As shown, the side effects of taking 1mg finasteride daily is slightly higher than the placebo group (Read the more detailed finasteride side effects here)